vexarch/basic-cpp-server/README.md

 curl http://127.0.0.1:1234/
 ```

+## Contributing
+Contributions are welcome!
+Please fork the repo and submit a pull request.
+- Fork the repository
+- Create a feature branch (git checkout -b feature/my-feature)
+- Commit your changes
+- Push to your branch
+- Open a PR

 ## Known issues
 - The code does not contain any logs beside some errors logs
 - Sometimes the server returns OK instead of NOT FOUND if it didn't find the static file
+- The project is not tested properly so more bugs and problems exists

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](./LICENSE) for details.